jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 __var.__ - Where the publication refers to an intraspecific variety, this is indicated with "var." followed by the variety name, e.g. “Pityopsis_aspera_var._aspera"
 __subsp.__ - Where the study refers to an intraspecific subspecies, this is indicated with "subsp." followed by the subspecies name, e.g. "Anthyllis_vulneraria_subsp._alpicola"

-The word following “var.”, “subsp.” or “cf.” must not be capitalized.
-Excel will try to capitalize it via auto-correct because it follows a period punctuation.
+The word following “var.”, “subsp.” or “cf.” must not be capitalised.
+Excel will try to capitalise it via auto-correct because it follows a period punctuation.

-Always use an underscore "_" to substitute spaces (e.g. write "Cryptantha_flava"" instead of "Cryptantha flava").
+Always use an underscore "_" to substitute spaces (e.g. write "Cryptantha_flava" instead of "Cryptantha flava").

-If two or more different demographic studies exist for a particular species, these should be digitized with concatenated numbers after the genus_species starting with “2” (e.g. “Rosa_sempervirens”, “Rosa_sempervirens_2”, “Rosa_sempervirens_3”).
+If two or more different demographic studies exist for a particular species, these should be digitised with concatenated numbers after the genus_species starting with “2” onwards (e.g. “Rosa_sempervirens”, “Rosa_sempervirens_2”, “Rosa_sempervirens_3”).
+Note that the first hit does not get a "1" (e.g. "Rosa_sempervirens" instead of "Rosa_sempervirens_1")

 Exactly the same naming convention __must__ be used in both the Species Descriptor and Stacked Matrix files.